List of cycling records: Men's record

-In 2015, three cyclists commenced an attempt to beat the record set by Tommy Godwin.
+In 2015, three cyclists commenced an attempt to beat the record set by Tommy Godwin (cyclist, born 1912).
 Briton Steve Abraham started his attempt on 1 January, American Kurt Searvogel, nicknamed Tarzan, started 10 January, and Australian Miles Smith started on 18 June.
 Abraham was hit by a moped rider on 29 March 2015, breaking his leg above the ankle.
 After two weeks' recovery, Abraham resumed cycling gradually, using just one leg to pedal a recumbent trike.
 Having lost so much distance, he launched a concurrent attempt on the record starting on 8 August 2015, however he announced on 22 January 2016 that he had ended his concurrent attempt.
 Abraham rode 63568 mi in his calendar year attempt.
 Smith ceased his attempt on 13 November 2015.
 Searvogel managed to overcome weather, injury and also married his one-woman support crew Alicia Searvogel, breaking Godwin's mark with five days to spare.
 Cycling Weekly reported a surprising number of people were less than charitable about Searvogel's amazing feat.
 Searvogel planned his attempt to hit his final mileage of 76,076 miles exactly, writing "The number is significant in that it took 76 years and 76,076 miles to take the record from the British – The spirit of 76 lives on".
 This UMCA record is also recognized as a Guinness World Record.